phac-nml/pipeline-standards/README.md

 This document describes the specification for developing [IRIDA Next][irida-next] Nextflow pipelines.

+# Pipeline Integration Checklist

+A checklist that can be used by pipeline developers as an aid for integration of pipelines into GSP (Genomics Surveillance Platform) is available at: [GSP Pipelines Integration Checklist][pipeline-checklist].

+# Table of Contents

 - [1.
 Starting development](#1-starting-development)
   * [1.1.
 Developing a pipeline to contribute to nf-core](#11-developing-a-pipeline-to-contribute-to-nf-core)
   * [1.2.
 Developing a pipeline which won't be contributed to nf-core](#12-developing-a-pipeline-which-wont-be-contributed-to-nf-core)